 Baking a crusty bread like this requires scoring the top of the dough before placing it in the oven.
 This is to help the steam vent while it cooks.
 Also, the dough will naturally want to expand as it bakes, and creating a vent guides the dough, so that it doesn’t ooze out of the sides.

-You can makes any design or shape you like when scoring (cutting into the outer layer of dough).
+You can make any design or shape you like when scoring (cutting into the outer layer of dough).
 A simple X looks nice and is easy to do, but you can get creative if you like.

 To ‘proof yeast’ means to dissolve it in warm liquid (often with a little sugar) and leave it for a few minutes or until it is foamy.
 Proofing yeast ensures it is alive and vigorous enough to make your dough rise.